Christening Gown from Wedding Dress

-We turn your wedding dress into a custom Christening or Baptism outfit.
-Our custom christening gowns are made using as much usable fabric from the wedding dress as possible.
+We will make a Christening gown from your wedding dress that will be a family heirloom for generations to come.
+Our christening gowns made from wedding dresses use as much usable fabric from your wedding dress as possible.
 A full Christening gown takes quite a bit of fabric so, if you want the entire gown made of only your garment, it needs to be a full length wedding dress.

 If you don’t mind us augmenting your fabric with some of our own supplies of quality satin, linens and appropriate fabrics and trims, then we can work with shorter dresses and use as much usable fabric from the original dress as possible.